 We hope that you have found this overview of the types of wood worktops available in the UK useful and have found the most suitable tools to fit your future kitchen (or the details of the best professionals if you do not fancy doing the work yourself).
 As with any project, ensure that everything is safe.
 Always use registered, insured and rated professionals for the essentials such as plumbing, drainage, electricity and any other type of energy (including solid fuels) used in your kitchen.

 Walnut is a very traditional wood that is associated with prestigious furniture, just like mahogany.
 Walnut is a very dense wood with beautiful patterns created by its tight grains.
 Walnut is heavy and often is added as inlays into other types of wood.
 A walnut worktop usually costs more than more commonly available woods such as oak and beech.
+Do not let this put you off.
+When the cost of a worktop is broken down over its lifespan, the extra outlay for your preference can definitely be worth it.

 Walnut trees grow in most parts of Europe and several areas in Asia (mainly Japan).